The following article explains how to manage how much you’re spending in your Google Ads account:

-If you want to optimise for conversions, like purchases or signups, you can use the Maximise conversions or Target Cost per Action (CPA) strategies that automatically set your bids to focus on increasing conversions with an optional target cost per action.
+If you want to optimise for conversions, such as purchases or sign-ups, you can use the Maximise conversions or target cost-per-action (CPA) strategies that automatically set your bids to focus on increasing conversions with an optional target cost-per-action.

 Focus on conversion value, or when people take a specific action on your website after clicking on one of your ads.

-If you want to optimise for conversion values, like revenue or profit, you can use the Target Return on Ad Spend strategy (ROAS) strategy that automatically sets your bids to focus on increasing conversion value at your target return on ad spend.
+If you want to optimise for conversion value, such as revenue or profit, you can use the target return on ad spend strategy (ROAS) that automatically sets your bids to focus on increasing conversion value at your target return on ad spend.